 |Weight||102kg (16st 0lb)|

-A product of Skinners’ School in Tunbridge Wells, Harry Sloan is a member of Harlequins Academy and made his senior debut last November against Northampton Saints in the LV=Cup when he not only played for the full 80 minutes but was also a try-scorer.
+A product of Skinners’ School in Tunbridge Wells, Harry Sloan is a member of Harlequins Academy and made his senior debut in November 2012 against Northampton Saints in the LV= Cup when he not only played for the full 80 minutes but was also a try-scorer.

 He has also been on loan to Worthing, having spent all his childhood with Cranbrook RFC.
 Harry, who was born in Tunbridge Wells, represented Kent through the age groups, London U16 and U18, played for England Clubs and Schools U18 and captained Harlequins in Junior Academy tournaments.